 After coming out as a queer Latino, I left the church for a while and moved to New York City where I worked with a nonprofit organization.
 I moved back to Puerto Rico and came back to the church through the Metropolitan Community Churches.
 After serving a mission post of this denomination, I was admitted to the awesomest seminary in the world, Andover Newton Theological School.
 For some unknown reasons, the ABC-USA welcomed me back and I was ordained by the First Baptist Church in Newton Centre, MA.
 I finished my M. Div. at Andover Newton, specializing in Global Christianity, Cross-Cultural and Interfaith Ministries later that year.
 God has granted me the chance to work with American Baptist and United Methodist congregations around the USA.

 There are many things that I enjoy, but there are four that are my passions: reading, traveling, cooking, and working for justice.
 Almost every time I travel is to do some social justice work – although, I call it “vacation.”
-I have worked with students in El Salvador, peasants in Nicaragua, women in Venezuela, LGBT indigenous people in Panamá, children in Costa Rica, religious people in Cuba, the Navajo Nation in Arizona… Right now, I live in the University District in Seattle with my partner Ferneli and our three years old kitty, Susa.
+I have worked with students in El Salvador, peasants in Nicaragua, women in Venezuela, LGBT indigenous people in Panamá, children in Costa Rica, religious people in Cuba, the Navajo Nation in Arizona… Right now, I live in the University District in Seattle with my husband Ferneli and our kitty, Susa.

 You can check out my blog at sociotheology.com

 Margaret Paynton, Music Minister